 Few other Indian cities can rival Mumbai when it comes to nightlife.
 From glittering rooftop bars filled with Bollywood stars to stylish hotel bars where the finest mixologists are behind the stick – as well as lively drinking dens where the atmosphere is as delectable as the drinks – the cocktail landscape in this city is refreshingly varied.
 No matter the ambience you seek, these cocktail bars in Mumbai will ensure a memorable evening out on the town (not to mention standout tipples).

 Of all the destination cocktail bars in Mumbai, Aer may well be the most beautiful.
 Stretching across the entire length of the Four Seasons’s roof, the swanky, open-air lounge features panoramic cityscape and sea views.
-The bar draws a see-and-be-seen crowd throughout the year (in monsoon season, its canopies and windscreens protect immaculately attired guests from the elements), with a cocktail menu worth travelling for.
+The bar draws a see-and-be-seen crowd throughout the year (in monsoon season, its canopies and windscreens protect immaculately attired guests from the elements), with a cocktail menu worth traveling for.
 The bar staff are seasoned mixologists, and the drinks – among them the Mumbai Kiss, which features rum, maraschino, cardamom and pineapple – place emphasis on local flavors.

 The Sahib Room and Kipling Bar